123jsen/compare-RL/README.md

-# compare-RL
+# Compare-RL
-Project for ESTR3112: Optimization in Reinforcement Learning
+Project for course ESTR3112: Numerical Optimization, 2022 Fall Project Title: Optimization in Reinforcement Learning

 ## Objective
 We will test Deep Q Learning and Policy Gradients, specifically on the CartPole problem from OpenAI Gym